gitcla/docker-angular-cli/README.md

 docker build -t node-ng:7.3.1-cli .
 ```

+The image can be easily shared with your team and the continuos integration system with a Docker Registry.

 ## Initialize a new Angular Project

 Now you can use the previous image to initialize a new Angular project.